kzhama/Tree-View/README.md

 This project is a Folder View application bootstrapped with React Vite TypeScript template.

+In this repository, you will find a React component that utilizes recursion to create a file tree.
+Mantine UI was chosen to expedite the process of styling the components, and Zustand was selected as the state manager.

+To ensure effective folder and file management, it is important for the underlying data structure of the file tree to already include unique identifiers for each node.
+Therefore, the responsibility of assigning IDs to the nodes does not lie with the frontend implementation.

+By asigning IDs on the front end in the data structure, I was able to easily implement features such as selecting files, tracking folder open/closed states, and incorporating the "CollapseAll" and "ExpandAll" functionality.
+Additionally, the IDs provided a straightforward way to determine the parent folder and dynamically add files or subfolders based on the parent's ID.

+It is worth noting that while the current implementation focuses on creating the file tree and managing its state, drag and drop functionality has not been included.
+Implementing drag and drop features can be a complex task, requiring careful implementation and debugging, which may take considerable time.

+I made a quick research on 'react-beautiful-dnd' library, which seems to work fine.
+Or even make a drag and drop feature from scratch, but will take even more time.

 ## Getting Started

 To run the project locally, follow these steps: